Organic food culture: Organic restaurants

 Organic and green restaurants constitute an additional food service connected with the spread of organic sensitivity.
 They have recently gained popularity and exploited market segmentation in order to attract those customers who are engaged with the pursuit of a healthy diet.

+In the early 1960s in Los Angeles, Gypsy Boots ran a pioneering organic restaurant and health food store called the "Health Hut", which was patronized by dozens of Hollywood celebrities.

+In 1999, Restaurant Nora in Washington DC became the first 'Certified Organic Restaurant' in the United States with certification by Oregon Tilth.
+Restaurant Nora closed in 2017.
+Oregon Tilth also certified 'Tilth' restaurant as Washington state's first Certified Organic Restaurant, in Wallingford, Seattle.
+Tilth closed in 2020.

+Founded in 2015, 'The Organic Coup' is a US-based certified organic fast-food restaurant chain focused on chicken.
+At its peak, the restaurant had 13 locations.
+The Organic Coup temporarily closed all locations in December 2020.
+As of November 2025, 3 locations remain open.

 Restaurants of this nature usually stock up directly from local products, offering clients dishes cooked with fresh and local ingredients.
 Recently certifications have been instituted for organic restaurants.
 For example, in Italy, ICEA, Institute for Ethical and Environmental Certification has set a certification system that allows for more control and standardizes requirements in order to get organic recognition.
 In addition to certifications for organic foods, standardization for gluten-free, vegetarian, and vegan menus have been instituted, as well.

-Another example is the American nonprofit Green Restaurant Association, which enlarges the prerequisites for the “green” certification to more general environmental issues.
-The association takes into consideration water efficiency, waste reduction and recycling, use of energy, and pollution reduction.
-Their system is based on 80 "green points," which are awarded if the restaurant adheres to certain environmentally friendly procedures.
-For most cities in the US, a restaurant is considered GRA certified if they score a 62 or above.